 Options for employee recognition

-In addition to ongoing recognition and feedback, HR and managers need to develop special ways to celebrate bigger milestones.
+In addition to ongoing recognition and feedback, HR and managers need to develop special ways to celebrate bigger employee milestones.
 When your workers meet their goals, achieve a professional accomplishment such as a new certification, earn a promotion, or even hit their annual anniversary, there are a variety of unique ways that you can mark their special occasion.
-These are a few popular reward and recognition ideas that go beyond everyday praise:
+These are a few popular reward and recognition ideas to celebrate employee milestones that go beyond everyday praise:

 - Free lunch